deva077dk/deva077dk/README.md

 - 👋 Hi, I’m @deva077dk
-- 👀 I’m interested in ethical hacking
+- 👀 I’m interested in ethical hacking, devops, bitcoin mining and lots more...
-- 🌱 I’m currently learning cyper security cousres
+- 🌱 I’m currently learning electronics and communication engineering
-- 💞️ I’m looking to collaborate on amazon aws
+- 💞️ I’m looking to collaborate on ibm,aws,infosys,
 - 📫 How to reach me gmail, instragram ,linkedin, facebook

 <!---